durd/cp-pxgrid/README.md

 ### Check Point
 Another shortcoming is Check Points Identity Awareness API, that it does not support a `session-timeout` of `0` to account for ISE by default not having a timeout on active sessions.
 There is a reason for this of course, and I can see that having `0` is practically unlimited.
 If there for some reason is no `DISCONNECT` that would clear that session, this could expend memory the firewall could use for its connection table instead.

+### Me
+I'm not a python programmer.
+I actually don't consider myself a programmer or developer at all.
+It has always been from necessity.
+Hence some code is probably unnecessary or could be moved to a function.
+I'm not sure `asyncio` is done right, because I simply don't know how I would test it.
+All pull requests are welcome of course.

 ## pxGrid 'state' attribute
 While ISE Live Logs page provide events in real time, Live Sessions page can be used to view sessions that ISE is maintaining at given point in time.
 As noted in the ISE Live Logs section above, sessions are successful authentication event that ISE received RADIUS accounting Start for.